mjohnson518/supernova-web/docs/nova-docs/governance/foundation.md

-# SuperNova Foundation
+# Supernova Foundation

 ## Executive Summary

-The SuperNova Foundation is established as a Swiss non-profit foundation to govern the decentralized SuperNova blockchain, manage the environmental initiatives, and oversee token distribution.
+The Supernova Foundation is established as a Swiss non-profit foundation to govern the decentralized Supernova blockchain, manage the environmental initiatives, and oversee token distribution.
 This document outlines the foundation's structure, governance model, token allocation, and operational guidelines to ensure transparency and accountability.

-The foundation's primary mission is to promote the development and adoption of the SuperNova blockchain while ensuring its environmental goals are met.
+The foundation's primary mission is to promote the development and adoption of the Supernova blockchain while ensuring its environmental goals are met.
 As a Swiss-based entity, the foundation benefits from Switzerland's clear regulatory framework for blockchain organizations, legal stability, and favorable treatment of non-profit entities engaged in technological innovation.

 ## 1. Foundation Structure and Governance

 ### 1.1 Legal Structure

-The SuperNova Foundation is established as a Swiss foundation ("Stiftung") under Articles 80-89a of the Swiss Civil Code, registered in Zug, Switzerland.
+The Supernova Foundation is established as a Swiss foundation ("Stiftung") under Articles 80-89a of the Swiss Civil Code, registered in Zug, Switzerland.
 The foundation is established with an initial endowment and is governed by:

 - **Foundation Council**: 5 members with diverse expertise
 - **Executive Team**: Responsible for day-to-day operations